FAQ

 • The GasPricesBC.ca website does not have a signup feature for updates; however, the information will be updated regularly as data becomes available.

-• If you would like to have a subscription option added to this page, please let us know by requesting this in a Feedback Form or by contacting the BCUC via email, phone or mail.
+• If you would like to have a subscription option added to this page, please let us know by emailing us at info@gaspricesbc.ca or by contacting the BCUC via phone or mail.

 • To stay up to date with other BCUC activities, such as a specific proceeding, visit the Get Involved page on the BCUC's website to sign up as an interested party and receive email notifications on all non-confidential evidence presented in a proceeding

 • Yes.
 The BCUC wants to hear from you.
-If you have a question about how gas prices are set in BC, the factors that influence gas prices, or information you found on the GasPricesBC.ca website, please submit it by filling out the Feedback Form or by contacting the BCUC via email, phone or mail.
+If you have a question about how gas prices are set in BC, the factors that influence gas prices, or information you found on the GasPricesBC.ca website, please let us know by emailing us at info@gaspricesbc.ca or by contacting the BCUC via phone or mail

-• If the FAQ page has not answered your question, please submit it to the BCUC by filling out the Feedback Form.
+• If the FAQ page has not answered your question, please let us know by emailing info@gaspricesbc.ca or by contacting the BCUC via phone or mail

 • The BCUC will reply to your question either directly via the contact information you provided, or by adding your question to the FAQ page.